wildlifeevoeco/SnailPace/README.md

 This project depends on some incredible R packages.
 We use [`targets`](https://github.com/ropensci/targets) for declaring the workflow and [`renv`](https://github.com/rstudio/renv) for a reproducible environment.
-General processing uses [`data.table`](https://github.com/Rdatatable/data.table) and plotting with [`ggplot2`](https://github.com/tidyverse/ggplot2) and [`patchwork`](https://github.com/thomasp85/patchwork). iSSA methods with
+General processing using [`data.table`](https://github.com/Rdatatable/data.table) and plotting with [`ggplot2`](https://github.com/tidyverse/ggplot2) and [`patchwork`](https://github.com/thomasp85/patchwork). iSSA methods with